Lucile Huggin Papers - Accession 597 - M256 (305)

 Scope and Content Note

-The Lucile Huggin Papers consists of two letters written by Robert C. Patrick a Confederate soldier with the 18th South Carolina Infantry during the American Civil War, to his sister, Miss K.J.
-Patrick.
+The Lucile Huggin Papers consists of two letters written by Robert C. Patrick (1840-1865) a Confederate soldier with the 18th South Carolina Infantry during the American Civil War, to his sister, Kezia Jane Patrick McKown (1845-1913).
 Patrick wrote his letters from Wilmington, North Carolina (March 1, 1863) and Camp Isle of Hope near Savannah, Georgia (August 24, 1863).
 Also included is a letter dated February 25, 1865 from Mat.
 C. Whitesides and M.E.
-Whitesides of York, South Carolina to Miss K.J.
-Patrick which discusses the movements of the Union Army north following the fall of Columbia, SC and concern of the army marching through York, SC.
-The Huggin Papers, also contain a 1862 North Carolina banknote for one dollar, information from the Office of the Adjutant General, Department of the Army at Smith’s Ford, York District concerning Miss Huggin’s grandfather, G.W.
-McKown of 15th Infantry Co.
-F. SCV, and service records of Charles P. Huggin a private in Co.
+Whitesides of York, South Carolina to Kezia Patrick which discusses the movements of the Union Army north following the fall of Columbia, SC and concern of the army marching through York, SC.
+The Huggin Papers, also contain a 1862 North Carolina banknote for one dollar, information from the Office of the Adjutant General, Department of the Army at Smith’s Ford, York District concerning Lucile Huggin’s grandfather (and husband of Kezia Patrick), George Washington McKown (1842-1912) of 15th Infantry Co.
+F. SCV, and service records of Lucile Huggin's grandfather, Charles Perry Huggin (1843-1915) a private in Co.
 C. 13th Regiment SCV.

-The Lucile Huggin Papers were deposited in the Archives by Lucile Huggin.
+The Lucile Huggin Papers were deposited in the Archives by Olive Lucile Huggin.

 For information concerning copyright please contact the Louise Pettus Archives and Special Collections at Winthrop University.